 Please see below some information for your child in Unit 3.
 Our school Facebook page is updated regularly with photos of the fantastic learning and experiences that take place in this unit, so please make sure you visit the page and share updates with your child regularly:

 https://www.facebook.com/groups/677601103092038 (or search Willowbank Primary School 2020 on Facebook)

 Things you need to know

-Thursdays for Owl and Foxes Class - please make sure that your PE kit is in school on this day.
+Thursdays for all three classes - please make sure that your PE kit is in school on this day.

 - Reading – read an independent book, guided by your child’s suggested ZPD.
 This needs to be at least 3 times a week and your child will need to record a comment into their reading record book.
 Each week, they will be given raffle tickets to celebrate this and half termly rewards shared amongst the class.

 - TT Rock Stars – every child now has their own log in for TT Rock Stars (www.ttrockstars.co.uk) where they can practise and challenge themselves on their times tables.
 We will often have class and unit games set up and promote healthy competition within our unit.